tusen-ai/naive-ui/demo/pages/docs/introduction/enUS/index.md

 To know how to install it, see [Installation](installation).

-It is rather complele, themeable, wrote in typescript, not too slow.
+It is fairly complele, themeable, wrote in typescript, not too slow.

-## Rather Complete
+## Fairly Complete

 There are more than 70 components.
 Hope they can help you write less code.

 What's more, they are all treeshakable.

-## Themeable
+## Customizable Themes

 We provide an advanced type safe theme system that built with typescript.
 All you need is to provide a theme overrides object in JS.
 Then all the staff is done by us.

 What's more, no less/sass/css variables, no webpack loaders are required.
 And you can try the theme editor on the bottom right of the page.

-## With Typescript
+## Uses Typescript

 All the staff in Naive UI is wrote in Typescript.
 It can work with your typescript project seamlessly.